devops-360-online/go-with-me-ml/docs/01-architecture/overview.md

 This ML inference architecture is built on several key design principles:

-1. **Configuration Over Code**: Using Benthos as a configuration-driven pipeline eliminates the need for custom code in connecting components.
+1. **Configuration Over Code**: Using Bento as a configuration-driven pipeline eliminates the need for custom code in connecting components.

 2. **Asynchronous Processing**: Decoupling request handling from processing enables high throughput and resilience.